What is local SEO and how is it different from regular website SEO?

 3. What Types of Businesses Can Use Local SEO?

 The basic rule of thumb is that local SEO is a good opportunity for any business that interacts in-person with customers, clients, or patients.
-If you never meet in-person, then it’s not a good fit.
+If you never meet in person, then it’s not a good fit.

-4. How Do You Compete In Cities and Towns Outside Of Your Physical Location?
+4. How Do You Compete in Cities and Towns Outside of Your Physical Location?

 That means you’ll have an advantage ranking in Google when your prospective customers are searching near your business location.
 The further away the prospect is searching, the less likely you’ll rank on the first page.